 Embody more Ease, Clarity, and Confidence.

 Somatic Experiencing therapy supports the discovery and strengthening of existing internal strengths.
 In doing so, it increases our capacity to be gently present with and resolve accumulative stress patterns from past traumas, one step at a time.

-I am a licensed Psychotherapist and Somatic Experiencing practitioner.
-I relate genuinely with clear presence rather than trying to analyze or diagnose.
+As a licensed Psychotherapist and Somatic Experiencing practitioner I relate genuinely rather than trying to analyze or diagnose.
 I move at your pace, checking in often to be sure we are on the right track, offering reflection and suggestions to include the experiential awareness of your body’s wisdom in the healing journey.